MartinEichinger/entertainment-web-app/README.md

 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
-- Use a full-stack application
+- Use a full-stack application / get Movie, TV Series data from TMDB.com
-- Use an auth flow
+- Register / Login to application

 ### Screenshot